uavpal/disco-campan/README.md

 ![Skycontroller 2 buttons](https://uavpal.com/img/sc2buttons_small2.png)

-- The default tilt function via the **Left Slider** will not be available anymore after applying this mod.
-- Camera can be centered by doing double-click with double-fingers on the FreeFlight Pro screen.
+- The camera can be centered by doing a **double-click with two fingers** on the FreeFlight Pro screen.
 - When moving the camera around, try **not** to release the **Left Trigger L1** before releasing the **Left Joystick J1**.
    - Failure to do so can produce a continuous camera movement event flow and the camera centering will not work properly.
    - Proper operation can be restored by moving the camera again using the correct button sequence as described above.